fortunejuggle/src/docs/lpic2.209.1.md

           writeable = yes
           # guest ok = no
           # valid users =

--   The section `[public]` is added.
+-   The section [homes] is added.

--   The path that is made accessible by this service is `/export/public`.
+-   The path was not given and is set to the user's home directory.

--   The service is made browsable so a user can browse to the service by directly connecting to the Samba server.
+-   The meaning of the browseable configuration option is different from other shares; it indicates only that a [homes] section won't show up in the local browse list, not that the [alice] share won't.

 -   The service is made writable.

--   Guest access is enabled so no authentication is needed.
+-   Guest ok is not set and the global value is used (default = "no") valid users is not set and the global value is used (default = "empty"): all authenticated users have access to this special service.

 -   `valid users` is not set and the global value is used (default = "empty"): all authenticated users have access to this special